Mode jumping MCMC for Bayesian variable selection in GLMM: Mode jumping Markov chain Monte Carlo

+Note that neither the large jump distribution $q_l(\cdot)$ nor the optimization distribution $q_o(\cdot)$ (which can be both deterministic and stochastic) are involved in the acceptance probability.
+This gives great flexibility in the choice of these distributions.

-Once the optimization is performed, we use the randomizing kernel $q_{r}$ to make randomization $\Bgamma^* \sim q_{r}(\Bgamma^*|\Bchi^*_{k})$.
-We typically use randomizing kernels with a high mass on a small neighborhood around the mode but with a positive probability for any change.
-The two possible appropriate kernels from Table~\ref{proposals} are the random change of either random $S\sim \text{Unif}\{1,...,p\}$ or deterministic $S=p$ number of components with reasonably small but positive probabilities $0<\rho_i\ll 1$.
-This guarantees that the MJMCMC procedure is irreducible in $\Omega_\gamma$.
-As a rule of thumb, based on suggestions of \citet{Tjelmeland99modejumping} and our own experience, we recommended that in not more than $\varrho=5\%$ of the cases the jumps between the modes are performed.
-This is believed to provide the global Markov chain with both good mixing between the modes and accurate exploration of the regions around the modes.
+Large jumps are not performed at each iteration, but rather through a composition of standard Metropolis-Hastings steps with local moves and large jumps.
+As a rule of thumb, based on suggestions of \citet{Tjelmeland99modejumping} and our own experience, we recommend that in not more than $5\%$ of the iterations large jumps are performed.
+This is believed to provide a global Markov chain with both good mixing between the modes and accurate exploration of the regions around the modes.
+This in turn induces good performance of the algorithm in terms of the captured posterior mass for a given number of iterations.
 However, some tuning might well be required for the particular practical applications.

+The mode jumping MCMC steps can be modified to include a mixture of different proposal kernels $q_l, q_o$, and $q_r$ and parallelized using the multiple try MCMC idea.
+Technical details are given in~\ref{B}.

-A small illustrative example with just 10 covariates $x_1,...,x_{10}$ and thus 1024 models in $\Omega_\gamma$ is considered.
-We generated $Y\sim N(1+10x_1+0.89x_8 + 1.43x_5,1)$ with correlated binary covariates (see supplementary material for details) and 1000 observations.
+\paragraph{An illustrative example} Assume 10 covariates $x_1,...,x_{10}$ and thus 1024 possible models.
+We generated $Y\sim N(1+10x_1+0.89x_8 + 1.43x_5,1)$ with correlated binary covariates (see supplementary code for details) and 1000 observations.
 We used a Gaussian linear regression with a Zellner's g-prior~\citep{zellner1986assessing} with $g = 1000$.
-This model has tractable MLIKs described in detail in section~\ref{section4}.
-We consider an MJMCMC step with a large jump swapping randomly 4 components of $\Bgamma$ and a local greedy search as optimization routine.
+This model has tractable marginal likelihoods described in detail in section~\ref{section4}.
+We consider an MJMCMC step with a large jump swapping randomly 4 components of $\Bgamma$ and a local greedy search, changing only one component at a time, as optimization routine.
 The last randomization changes each component of $\Bgamma$ independently with probability equal to 0.1.
 A typical MJMCMC step with locally optimized proposals is illustrated in Table~\ref{mjmcmcstep}.

+\paragraph{Large jumps} A change is defined by the components that are to be swapped.
+A simple choice is to give all components an equal probability $\rho$ to be swapped and independence between components, in which case

+where $I_j$ is a binary variable equal to 1 if component $\gamma_j$ is to be swapped and $S=\sum_{j=1}^pI_j$ is the number of components to be swapped.
+An alternative is to first draw the number of components, $S$, to swap according to a distribution $q_S(\cdot)$ and thereafter choose (uniformly) among the possible changes of size $S$.
+Table~\ref{proposals} describes different ways of making large jumps where tuning parameters should be chosen such that the probability of a high value of $S$ is large.